DIY Wooden Sign For The Porch

 Cricut lettering for welcome sign 1

-I couldn’t fit them all on one mat, so I had to make two separate sheets.
+For a perfect fit, I couldn’t fit all the lettering on one mat, so I had to make two separate sheets.
 I used the Cricut alphabet font for this project.

 Cricut lettering for welcome sign 2